Trouble (2019 film): Plot

 The next day, at the dog park, despite some rocky first impressions, Norm and the other dogs willingly help Trouble when they find out that the squirrels took his old collar while confronting him again.
 During the struggle, Thurman, having found Trouble at last, accidentally snatches the leader of the squirrels, with whom he offers to make a deal – a pile of nuts in exchange for their help in retrieving Trouble for him.
 After Zoe momentarily leaves Trouble at her apartment, the squirrels try to flush him out, causing a huge mess, which results in Zoe being evicted by her landlord upon returning.
 Trouble is sent to the dog pound, where he meets Rousey again and befriends three other strays: Snoop, Otis, and Caramel.
 Trouble learns from Rousey that, like him, she was once an indoor dog.
 However, one day, after saving her owners' child from a traffic collision, they mistook her heroic behavior for aggression and dumped her at the pound, which explains Rousey's distrust of humans.

 On the day of the deadline, rather than enter the singing competition, Zoe decides to go to the pound and retrieve Trouble.
 However, Thurman has already beaten her to it.
 Zoe rides off, looking for Trouble all over the city.
 Realizing how much Zoe truly loves and cares about Trouble, Rousey decides to help the others escape and help Zoe find him.
 They use Trouble's discarded new collar to track him and with the help of the domestic dogs as well.
 Returning Trouble to Claire and Norbert at the mansion, Thurman secretly vows retaliation with the squirrels' help after the twins refuse to pay him as promised.

-Having mislead Mr. Macbain that they bonded with Trouble, Claire and Norbert are about to claim their inheritance when Zoe suddenly arrives, revealing what really happened.
+Having misled Mr. Macbain that they bonded with Trouble, Claire and Norbert are about to claim their inheritance when Zoe suddenly arrives, revealing what really happened.
 Demanding his money, Thurman enters and further reveals the situation to Mr. Macbain.
 Having learned the truth, Mr. Macbain denies the twins' inheritance.
 Still wanting his money, Thurman summons the squirrels to hold Trouble for ransom, until Snoop, Otis, and Caramel enter, having followed Rousey; a battle ensues.
 While Trouble is held against a fan by the squirrel leader, Rousey arrives just in time to save his life.
 She demands Trouble's old collar back before the squirrels exit.
 Trouble is then granted permission by Mr. Macbain to decide whom he wants his owner to be.
 Trouble joyfully chooses Zoe, which allows her to inherit Trouble, the mansion, the assets, and his owner's fortune after signing the contract, much to the twins' disgust.
 They and Thurman leave.
 Rousey is also adopted by James, much to her joy.